How to install a carpet runner on stairs

 3. And Ashley of Cherished Bliss skipped putting a rug on her stair landing altogether.

 4. I decided to cut a piece of my rug slightly smaller than the stair landing.
-This way I could simply just lay it down as an area rug on the landing.
+This way I could simply lay it down as an area rug on the landing.
 I used the double-sided carpet tape to just fold the rug over and glue it with the tape.
 If that doesn’t hold up well, I will get it bound professionally.
-So far so good though!
+(UPDATE: It held up great!)

 I definitely didn’t want to attach any type of carpet/rug or staples to our bamboo flooring which is why I decided to lay it as an area rug.